Moon Mission Using B-Plane Targeting

 Solution

-Use STK's Astrogator capability to build a mission to the Moon.
-Starting from a parking orbit around the Earth, you will perform a trans-lunar injection to target the lunar B-plane.
+Use the STK/Astrogator® capability to model a mission to the Moon.
+Starting from a parking orbit around the Earth, you will perform a trans-lunar injection (TLI) to target the lunar B-plane.
 You will adjust the size of the maneuver to perform a lunar orbit insertion (LOI) to achieve a final circular lunar orbit with an inclination of 90 degrees.

-This is an advanced Astrogator exercise, which presupposes familiarity with STK and some previous exposure to Astrogator.
-If you are new to STK, it is recommended that you first work through the STK Beginner training, which gives you a tour of the STK user interface and basic STK functionality.
-For an entry-level introduction to Astrogator, try the exercise in which you use the targeter to model a Hohmann transfer.
+This is an advanced Astrogator exercise, which presupposes familiarity with the STK software and some previous exposure to Astrogator.
+If you are new to the STK software, it is recommended that you first work through the STK Beginner training, which gives you a tour of the STK user interface and basic functionality of the STK application.
+For an entry-level introduction to Astrogator, try the exercise in which you use Target Sequences to model a Hohmann transfer.

 What you will learn